FDio/csit/docs/content/infrastructure/fdio_dc_testbed_specifications.md

 ### 2-Node-Grace Server Nvidia (2n-grc)

-Each 2-Node-Grace testbed includes one SUT (Server-Type-XX) and one TG (Server-Type-F6) connected in a 2-node circular topology ([Server Types](#server-types)).
+Each 2-Node-Grace testbed includes one SUT (Server-Type-J1) and one TG (Server-Type-F6) connected in a 2-node circular topology ([Server Types](#server-types)).
 Used for FD.io performance tests.